-Boost adviser is a program that is designed to help you select a turbocharger that meets your horsepower requirements.
-Enter the requested inputs and let Boost Adviser find turbo matches based on your inputs.
-You can also use the calculations to map out your points on different compressor maps.
+Boost adviser is a program that is designed to help you select a turbocharger that meets your horsepower and engine requirements.
+Enter the requested inputs and let Boost Adviser find turbo matches for you.
+This new feature also maps points on different compressor maps of the matched turbos.

-Garrett® Boost Adviser is a tool developed to perform a turbo match quickly and easily.
-Enter a few parameters for your engine and your horsepower goal and in a matter of seconds, the Garrett® Boost Adviser will provide you with the turbochargers that closely meet your inputs.
-It also guides you to the nearest distributors available to buy the matched turbo.
+Garrett Boost Adviser is a tool developed to perform a turbo match quickly and easily.
+Enter a few parameters for your engine and your horsepower goal and in a matter of seconds, the Garrett Boost Adviser will provide you with the turbochargers that closely meet your inputs.
+It also guides you to the nearest distributors available to buy a turbo.

 What do I need to know to choose the right diesel upgrade turbocharger?

 The amount of power that a diesel engine makes is directly proportional to the amount of fuel injected into the cylinder and that fuel needs sufficient air for complete combustion.
 For smoke-free performance, the engine needs about 18 times more air (by mass) than fuel.
 So clearly, as more fuel is added, additional air needs to be added also.
 In most applications, the stock turbo has some additional capacity for increased power, but as the compressor reaches the choke limit (maximum flow), the turbo speed increases rapidly, the efficiency drops dramatically, and the compressor discharge temperature ramps up very quickly.
 This creates a “snowball” effect in that the higher discharge temps mean higher intake manifold temps and higher exhaust gas temps.Read More